Snapshot (computer storage): File systems

 Some file systems, such as WAFL, fossil for Plan 9 from Bell Labs, and ODS-5, internally track old versions of files and make snapshots available through a special namespace.
 Others, like UFS2, provide an operating system API for accessing file histories.
 In NTFS, access to snapshots is provided by the Volume Shadow-copying Service (VSS) in Windows XP and Windows Server 2003 and Shadow Copy in Windows Vista.
 Melio FS provides snapshots via the same VSS interface for shared storage.
 Snapshots have also been available in the NSS (Novell Storage Services) file system on NetWare since version 4.11, and more recently on Linux platforms in the Open Enterprise Server product.
+On AIX, JFS2 supports snapshots.
+On macOS, APFS supports snapshots.

 EMC's Isilon OneFS clustered storage platform implements a single scalable file system that supports read-only snapshots at the file or directory level.
 Any file or directory within the file system can be snapshotted and the system will implement a copy-on-write or point-in-time snapshot dynamically based on which method is determined to be optimal for the system.

 On Linux, the Btrfs and OCFS2 file systems support creating snapshots (cloning) of individual files.
 Additionally, Btrfs also supports the creation of snapshots of subvolumes.
-On AIX, JFS2 also support snapshots.

-Sun Microsystems ZFS has a hybrid implementation which tracks read-write snapshots at the block level, but makes branched file sets nameable to user applications as "clones".